m-fleury/isabelle-snippets/README.md

 # isabelle-snippets README

-This extensions brings some of the symbols and abbreviation used by Isabelle/jEdit to Isabelle/VSCode.
+This extensions brings some of the symbols and abbreviations completed by Isabelle/jEdit to Isabelle/VSCode.

 ## Features